PradipKumarDas/Competitions/IPL_2021_Cricket_Hackathon_IIT_Madras/README.md

 | April 26 2021  |  Registration closes and the contest begins |
 | April 26 - May 24 2021  | Daily submission for each match  |
 | May 27 2021 | Announcement of winner(s) |

+### High-level Solution Approaches
+Below are the high-level approaches considered for the machine learning based score prediction.
+- **Data Procurement:** https://cricsheet.org/ containing updated ball-by-ball innings information was considered and the same was used as dataset for this solution.
+- **Data Analysis & Preprocessing :** Downloaded data was extracted, analysed and encoded at required level.
+- **Model Building:** A number of shallow learning techniques e.g. Decision Tree, Random Forests and Gradient Boosted Trees, and a Dense Fully Connected Deep Neural Network model were built and their test performances were compared.
+- **Competing Model:** Serialized Deep Learning model was selected to compete in the contest and same along with other Python support files were compressed and uploaded in competition site for evaluation.